 The sheer size of the market is daunting, with nearly 6 million U.S. companies employing fewer than 100 workers, according to the U.S. Census Bureau.

-This market is largely untapped, partly because small employers need as much, if not more, education about the need for disability insurance as larger employers and partly because selling in this market can raise unique considerations.
+This market is largely untapped, partly because small employers need as much education about the need for disability insurance as larger employers, if not more, and partly because selling in this market can raise unique considerations.

-Small companies–those that fall into the fewer-than-100-employees category–often have a flat decision-making structure.
+Small companies — those that fall into the less-than-100-employees category — often have a flat decision-making structure.